Christophe Maé: Releases

 Maé's first album was entitled Sa Danse Donne, and released in 2002–2003.
 This album is not considered his first studio album.
 He released his first studio album, Mon paradis (My Paradise) on 19 March 2007, with the singles "On s'attache", "Parce qu'on sait jamais" and "Ça fait mal".
 His fourth single is "Belle Demoiselle".

 Mon Paradis was France's second best-selling album of 2007 after Life in Cartoon Motion by Mika, selling more than 1 600 000 albums to date.

 In 2010, Maé's second studio album, On trace la route, was released.
 It has sold more than 600,000 units to date.

 In 2013, Maé's third studio album "Je veux du bonheur ", was released.
 It ranked number one of the top French album during its first week of release with 103,680 copies to date.
 The album was sold more than 500,000 units to date in July 2014.

 In 2016, Maé's fourth studio album "L'attrape-rêves ", was released.
 It ranked number one of the top French album for 5 weeks.
 Until the end of 2016, it has sold 300,000 units to date.

 Musical style

 Maé's music is largely acoustic.
 He has cited Bob Marley, Ben Harper, Tracy Chapman, and Jack Johnson as well as French singer-songwriters Francis Cabrel and Gérald De Palmas as musical influences.
+As a counter-tenor his voice has a range from A2 to F6.

 He allegedly began to learn harmonica as a tribute to Stevie Wonder, who is commonly cited as his biggest influence musically.